Taiwan’s leaders try to calm fears over Ukraine invasion but citizens worry their island will be next

 “Russian troops had been gathering on the border since March last year, which is already a threat.
 Ukraine still waited for [the attack] to happen,” he said, comparing it to the frequent incursions of Chinese aircraft into Taiwan’s air identification zone.

-On Monday, former U.S. defense and security officials led by Mike Mullen landed in Taiwan for two days of meetings with Tsai, Taiwan’s minister of defense Chiu Kuo-cheng and other top officials in what the Taiwan’ president’s office described as a show of the “rock solid” U.S.-Taiwan ties.
+On Monday, former U.S. defense and security officials led by Mike Mullen landed in Taiwan for two days of meetings with Tsai, Taiwan’s minister of defense Chiu Kuo-cheng and other top officials in what the Taiwan president’s office described as a show of the “rock solid” U.S.-Taiwan ties.

 Residents in Taiwan watching the overwhelming international response to the crisis wonder if an attack on their homeland would incur the same level of sympathy.
 Taiwan is not recognized by the United Nations or a member of the World Health Organization and other international bodies because of intense lobbying by Beijing.